 Hang time

-With the filter clean, hang it in a dust-free, dry, airy and ideally warm environment – not in direct sunshine (more on this later).
+Step 3: With the filter clean, hang it in a dust-free, dry, airy and ideally warm environment but not in direct sunshine or in a tumble drier (more on this later).

-Make sure its 100% dry.
-Most if not all air filter manufacturers use open cell polyurethane foam which can deteriorate if you don’t let the filter dry properly before applying new oil.
+This needs to be long enough to make sure the filter is 100% dry.
+Most, if not all air filter manufacturers use open cell polyurethane foam which can deteriorate if you don’t let the filter dry properly before applying new oil.

-Blowing it out with an air line helps but is not a 100% method for getting rid of moisture.
+Blowing it out with an air line helps too but you still need the hanging, drying process and time because the airline is not a 100% method for getting rid of moisture.

 Oiling up